liesenf/andreasliesenfeld.github.io/formal-talk.md

 Different levels of representaional detail serve different uses.
 But some aspects of accurate representaions clearly remain underexplored.

-#### Representations beyond phonetic form: representations of meaning and function
+### Example 2: Representatations of meaning and function

+TBC

+ NLU

  dialog flow prediction

 prediction of adjacency pairs (question-response pairs) , TRPs and other sequencial patterns

 based on seq-to-seq models of spoken and subtitle corpora

+Getting rid of intents?

 [back](./)